SalvatorePreviti/roaring-node-aws/README.md

 # roaring

-Port of [Roaring Bitmaps](http://roaringbitmap.org) for NodeJS as a native addon, with precompiled support for Lambda AWS node v8.10.0.
+Official port of [Roaring Bitmaps](http://roaringbitmap.org) for NodeJS as a native addon, with precompiled support for Lambda AWS node v8.10.0.
 It is interoperable with other implementations via the [Roaring format](https://github.com/RoaringBitmap/RoaringFormatSpec/).

 Roaring bitmaps are compressed bitmaps.
 They can be hundreds of times faster.